josh548/squirrel-csharp/docs/language-reference.md

 Modules
 -------
 Modules are groups of definitions (variables and functions) residing in separate source files.
-Modules can be defined with the `module` operator.
+Modules can be defined with the builtin `module` function.

 ```
 [ example-module.sq ]